onsip/sipjs.com/content/api/0.5.0/incomingMessage.md

 ### `hasHeader(name)`

-Verify the existence of the given header name
+Verify the existence of the given header name.

 #### Parameters